Hakandemir94/ExBanking/README.md

 This project is done according to TestPlan.pdf.
 The automated test framework partly covers the mock test plan for demonstration.

-ou can already see test results here ExBanking/reports/report.html
+You can already see test results here ExBanking/reports/report.html

 ## Features